merks/p2repo-sbom/docs/cli-guide.md

 ---

-## Generating SBOMs for Multiple Installations
+## Generating SBOMs for Multiple Installations or Slices

 The CBI p2 SBOM Generator Application provides a wrapper around the CBI p2 SBOM Generator.
 It provides support for generating an HTML index with links to the SBOM as well as links to the renderer for those SBOMs.